Skip to contents

 districts <- get_districts()

-# 3. Attach your real case data (replace with your own)
+# 3. Attach your case data — always join to w$data, not districts

 # mutate(rate = cases / population * 100000)